Blackduke77/nerdio-actions/README.md

 Each script can be used to automate common post-provisioning or maintenance tasks across Azure Virtual Machines and Windows hosts.

+Note: this code is provided as-is, without warranty or support of any kind.

 ---

 ## 📚 Available Scripts